 How to care Vampire Tetra

 Payara is a type of fish that is very difficult to care.
-Therefore public aquariums are used to care these large predatory fish.
-Most experienced fish keepers have the financial ability, space, and dedication to care the fish.
+Therefore public aquariums are used to care for these large predatory fish.
+Most experienced fish keepers have the financial ability, space, and dedication to care for the fish.

 Vampire Tetra needs a varied diet of fish once they feed.
-Sometimes they refuse to get foods in captivity.
+Sometimes they refuse to get food in captivity.
 Payara has a very short life span of 6 months to a year.
 Only a few reported livings up to 2 years.
 The reason for the short life span might be the collection of nitrogenous waste in the tank bottom.